avimehenwal/mydocs/content/webdevelopment/vue2.md

 <TagLinks />

-* `Template` section in components needs one top leve, root element
+* `Template` section in components needs one top level root element, in contrast to vue3 which can have multiple root elements.
 * Use `props` and named `v-slots` with components
 * [Vue Components | Vue Plugins | Vue Mixins](https://stackoverflow.com/questions/50474317/vue-js-components-vs-plugins-vs-mixins#:~:text=Components%20can%20be%20extended%2C%20doing,functionality%20to%20an%20existing%20component.)
   * component is individual unit in itself